LiangchenWei/MachineLearning/KNN/README.md

-This is an implementation method of KNN Arithmetic
+This is an implementation method of KNN Algorithm